Love Island 2016: Where Are The Season 2 Cast Now

 Sophie Gradon and Tom Powell

-It absolutely has not been an easy ride for Sophie and Tom but it seems they attempted to make a go of it after leaving the villa.
-Sophie left the house to be with Tom, after pairing up with Katie shortly after the handsome hunk's departure.
+It absolutely had not been an easy ride for Sophie and Tom but it seems they attempted to make a go of it after leaving the villa.
+Sophie left the house to be with Tom, after pairing up with Katie shortly after the Welsh star's departure.

-Since then, however, they've split up (again) and Tom was linked to fellow Love Islander Malin Andersson.
+Since then, they broke up for a second time, and Tom was shortly linked to fellow Islander Malin Andersson, who had initially been coupled up with Terry Walsh.

+Tragically, Sophie passed away at the age of 32 on Thursday, 21 June 2018.